Vitellius: Administration

-Suetonius, whose father had fought for Otho at Bedriacum, gives an unfavourable account of Vitellius' brief administration: he describes him as unambitious and notes that Vitellius showed indications of a desire to govern wisely, but that Valens and Caecina encouraged him in a course of vicious excesses which threw his better qualities into the background.
+Suetonius, whose father had fought for Otho at Bedriacum, gives an unfavourable account of Vitellius's brief administration: he describes him as unambitious and notes that Vitellius showed indications of a desire to govern wisely, but that Valens and Caecina encouraged him in a course of vicious excesses which threw his better qualities into the background.
 He is even reported to have starved his own mother to death—to fulfill a prophecy by a Chattian seeress that he would rule longer if his mother died first; alternatively there is a report that his mother asked for poison to commit suicide—a request he granted.
-Suetonius additionally remarks that Vitellius' besetting sins were luxury and cruelty.
-Other writers, namely Tacitus and Cassius Dio, disagree with some of Suetonius' assertions, even though their own accounts are scarcely positive ones.
+Suetonius additionally remarks that Vitellius's besetting sins were luxury and cruelty.
+Other writers, namely Tacitus and Cassius Dio, disagree with some of Suetonius's assertions, even though their own accounts are scarcely positive ones.

 Despite his short reign he made two important government contributions which outlasted him.
 Tacitus describes them both in his Histories: